 Background: The Many Faces of Referral Spam

-The problem of fake references in Google Analytics has changed significantly over the past 2 years.
-In 2014, we had some bots from semalt and buttons-for-website that visited your website and left fake referrals in your analytics.
+The problem of fake references in Google Analytics has changed significantly over the past few years.
+In 2014, we had some bots that visited your website and left referrals in your analytics.
 In December 2014, the attacks began taking advantage of a weakness in Google’s new Measurement Protocol that allowed direct attacks on the Google Analytics tracking servers without having to actually visit your website.
-This is a lot easier than crawling the web looking for new websites.
+I tagged these non-existent visits as ‘ghost’ spam, and the label stuck.
+This attack was a lot easier than crawling the web looking for new websites.
 There were a lot of different types of attacks, from many referral sources, leading to a lot of confusion in the industry.

-Ranksonic joined in on the fun in March 2015, and the spammers enjoyed playing with new domains and techniques.
-We have had fake organic search terms (www.get-free-social-traffic.com) and fake events (event-tracking) injected into our analytics, too.
-Enterprising individuals popped up on Fiverr offering hundreds or even thousands of visits from real webmasters obtained using these techniques.
+Others joined in on the fun in March 2015, and the spammers enjoyed playing with new domains and techniques.
+We have had fake organic search terms and fake events injected into our analytics, too.
+Enterprising individuals popped offering hundreds or even thousands of visits from real webmasters obtained using these techniques.

-At the beginning of 2016, there were still lots of players pushing through Google’s defenses, even if only for a few days (see image).
-As of June, 2016, the trend continues with most ghost spam changing in a few days, but the crawlers seem to run for months.
+At the beginning of 2016, there were still lots of players pushing through Google’s defenses, even if only for a few days.
+As of June, 2016, the trend continued with most ghost spam changing in a few days, but the crawlers seem to run for months.

-In late 2016, the spam has evolved again, this time focused on inserting a fake Language, and using a rotating series of fake and real sources.
-This latest blitz also uses valid hostnames on some of the traffic, indicating the spammer is working to get around the common protections people have deployed.
+In late 2016, the spam evolved again, this time focused on inserting a fake Language, and using a rotating series of fake and real sources.
+Another blitz also used valid hostnames on some of the traffic, indicating the spammer is working to get around the common protections people have deployed.

-As of summer 2017, Google routinely stops new spam attacks within a day.
+As of summer 2017, Google routinely stops new spam attacks within a day, but the spammers persist.

 BEFORE YOU BEGIN: Create an Unfiltered View